ntumitolab/mito-network-sharing/README.md

 Code
 ----

+`trajectory-analysis.R` extracts encounter networks from XML files and imposes any required restrictions (for example, truncating trajectory lengths)

 `bingo.c` is the workhorse C code for network generation and "bingo" simulation.
 For full functionality, this needs the `igraph` library.
 However, a preprocessor directive within the code can be removed, removing the `igraph` dependency.
 In this case, zeroes are output for all network statistics that `igraph` would provide.
 The followup R code can be used to compute these statistics for a subset of the networks generated in the simulations.

-`trajectory-analysis.R` extracts encounter networks from XML files and imposes any required restrictions (for example, truncting trajectory lengths)

 The various `bingo-...-script.R` scripts produce visualisations of the different aspects of the simulations.